 The inevitable slip-up on Flashy’s part occurs just as one of the violent plans is coming to fruition and the exposed Harry is forced to use his swordsmanship to defend Yehonola and the 4 year old son she bore the Emperor from court rivals trying to kill off her and the child.

 As you’ve probably guessed, Yehonola goes on to be the Empress Dowager Cixi aka Tsu Hsi and her son the Tongzhi Emperor.
-When Emperor Hsien Feng died in August of 1861 she would – through her son – essentially rule China from behind the scenes for decades.
+When Emperor Hsien Feng died of his excesses in August of 1861 she would – through her son – essentially rule China from behind the scenes for decades.

 Getting back to our story, by now the European armies are at the palace gates so Flashman and a few loyal retainers get the Chinese beauty to her carriage.
 She rides off and Harry obediently agrees to catch up with Yehonola at the Emperor’s retreat in Jehol.